shah-jalal/kubeadm-cluster/docs/04-node-setup.md

     sudo crictl config \
         --set runtime-endpoint=unix:///run/containerd/containerd.sock \
         --set image-endpoint=unix:///run/containerd/containerd.sock
     ```

-1. Prepare extra arguments for kubelet such that when it starts, it listens on the VM's primary network address and not any NAT one that may be present.
-This uses the predefined `PRIMARY_IP` environment variable discusseed earlier

-    Paste the following to the terminal

-    ```bash
-    cat <<EOF | sudo tee /etc/default/kubelet
-    KUBELET_EXTRA_ARGS='--node-ip ${PRIMARY_IP}'
-    EOF
-    ```

 If you used tmux or iterm2 synchronized panes for this section, you should disable the synchronization now.